 I mentioned buying a ‘lucky bag’ in a recent post about Bristol (click here if you missed it).
 And I couldn’t resist buying another one at ‘Fat Quarters’ quilt shop in Blackhall Mill.
 Even the very small ‘lucky bag’ items fit on this rack – and what a lovely range of prospects they suggest…

-This is my ‘Pretty Purses’ pattern.
+This is my ‘Pretty Purses’ pattern, which provides an excellent way of using small pieces of fabric, as each purse has a striped lining.
 You can find it here.